Blog

 In terms of physics, it is a ‘simple’ matter of physiological alignment, coordination, and torque.
 The body begins in a relaxed physical state, which is then quickly accelerated like a "whip" in a coordinated movement of the entire body.
 After impact, the strike immediately retracts and returns to a relaxed state.
 The shortened impact time increases the impulse of the strike (kinetic energy, or the energy of motion) and provides for a seamless technical flow.
 The functions of contract/release and raising/dropping combined with breath, describe four of the twelve types of kinetic energy: motion energy, elastic energy, gravitational energy and sound energy.

 Two well-known exercises that will assist in learning the musculoskeletal connections needed to perform chinkuchi are the katas Sanchin and Tensho.
 “Sanchin testing”, or shime, is a sensory exercise (Proprioceptive Neuromuscular Facilitation or PNF), more so than a physical and mental toughening exercise.
-Like any proprioceptive exercise, it requires specific input (striking and/or resistance) and dissemination of the output (feeling and adjustment by both the performer and the tester).
+Like any proprioceptive exercise, it requires specific input (percussion and/or resistance) and dissemination of the output (feeling and adjustment by both the performer and the tester).
 This requires a partnership between the performer and the tester.

 The percussive actions alert both parties to any limitations in the performer’s skeletal alignment and supporting musculature.
 Within the field of sport’s professions, this is referred to as Muscular Activation Techniques, or MAT®, a revolutionary approach to the assessment and correction of muscular imbalances, joint instability, and the limitations in range of motion within the human body.